For Accepted SPARK Students

 Tours for students and their families will be given at 10am, 11am, and 12 noon.

-Orientation for residential and commuter students and their families is offered on Sunday after students check in.
+Orientation for students and their families is held on Sunday, July 6th after students check in.
 An orientation for parents only will be given at 1:30pm.
 Parents will have an opportunity to meet program staff and the professional live-in Residence Director.
 During this time, the Residential Advisors will meet with students separately and lead ice breaker activities and review program expectations.

 Parents will have an opportunity to say goodbye to their students after the orientation session and should plan to depart campus by 2:30pm.